Guide to Getting The Best Mattress for Back Pain

 It is always best to talk with a doctor or chiropractor about serious aches and pains as they might be related to other health issues or lifestyle/occupational issues.
 However, if you’ve determined that mattress is the problem, then the best way to fix it is to replace your bed with one designed to support your back.
-Short of this, you could also use a good foam mattress topper if the problem is a too-firm bed (though for a bed in poor condition or one that lacks support, a topper will not be effective).
+Short of this, you could also use a good foam mattress topper if the problem is a bed that is too firm (though for a bed in poor condition or one that lacks support, a topper will not be effective).
 In the next section, we’ll look at a few important factors to consider in order to get the best mattress for back pain.

 What is the Best Mattress for Back Pain?

 Conventional wisdom along with a few older studies suggest that sleeping on a firm mattress is best for those who are suffering from lower back pain.
 However, in a recent Spanish study, participants reported less pain from medium-firm mattresses than on a firm one.
 Measurements were reported according to the pain and disability sleepers experienced after initially waking up, 30 minutes later and over a course of 3 months after they had started with the new bed.
-In the medical world, orthopedic doctors tend to recommend firm mattresses, while chiropractors are more likely to recommend medium-firm
+In the medical world, orthopedic doctors tend to recommend firm mattresses, while chiropractors are more likely to recommend medium-firm.

 Best Mattress for Back Pain by Firmness?
 Medium-Firm.

 Aligning the spine and supporting curves in the back, shoulders, hips and buttocks is imperative when shopping for the best mattress for back pain.
-Firm beds are less able to conform and support these curves than those with lesser density.
+Firm beds are less able to conform to your body and support these curves than those with lesser density.
 This is especially true with spring mattresses, which have little yield.
 Medium and medium firm beds are better able to contour to the body while still providing adequate support, eliminating pressure points.
 Soft and very plush beds may not provide enough support for alignment and they tend to be discouraged for those with back pain.

 Best Mattress for Back Pain by Type